-21 Includes people who indicate their race as "American Indian," entered the name of an Indian tribe, or report such entries as Canadian Indian, French-American Indian, or Spanish-American Indian. experienced the highest population of White's, while Otero and Las Animas accounted for the second and third highest, respectively.
+21 Includes people who indicate their race as "American Indian," entered the name of an Indian tribe, or report such entries as Canadian Indian, French-American Indian, or Spanish-American Indian.

+Otero and Las Animas accounted for the second and third highest, respectively.